Geta/klarna/src/Klarna.Payments/README.md

 await _klarnaService.CreateOrUpdateSession(Cart);
 ```

-It's mandatory to create an implementation of the SessionBuilder.
+It's possible to create an implementation of the ISessionBuilder.
 The Build method is called after all default values are set.
 This way the developer is able to override values or set missing values.
-The includePersonalInformation parameter indicates if personal information can be send to Klarna.
+The includePersonalInformation parameter indicates if personal information can be sent to Klarna.
 There are some restrictions for certain countries.
 For example, countries in the EU can only send personal information on the last step of the payment process.
-Below an example implementation of the SessionBuilder class.
+Below an example implementation of a DemoSessionBuilder.

 ```
-public class DemoSessionBuilder : SessionBuilder
+public class DemoSessionBuilder : ISessionBuilder
 {
-    public override Session Build(Session session, ICart cart, Klarna.Payments.Configuration configuration, bool includePersonalInformation = false)
+        public Session Build(Session session, ICart cart, Klarna.Payments.Configuration configuration, bool includePersonalInformation = false)
     {
         if (includePersonalInformation && configuration.CustomerPreAssessmentCountries.Any(c => cart.Market.Countries.Contains(c)))
         {